yonetoussaint/vivid-voyage-fetch-53-83-54-30/README.md

 🔹 5.
 Authentication & Security

-JWT with HS512, expires in 15m
+JWT with HS512, expires in 15 min

 Refresh tokens in HTTP-only Secure Cookies